edlenox-q/zap-core-help-wiki/HelpUiDialogsSessionContexts.md

 #### Cookie-Based Session Management ####

 No configuration is needed for this session management method.
-Read [more][more 4]...
+Read [more][]...

 ### Users ###